Brisbane's best multicultural restaurants

 Tip: El Torito in West End has $10 daily lunch specials and you’ll want them all.

-Whether you’re a diehard goat fan or an amateur curry lover, there’s something on the menu for you at Brisbane’s Nepalese restaurants.
-Our picks go to Himalayan Café in New Farm, Bishnu’s Himalayan Kitchen in Stafford Heights, and Kathmandu Newa Chhe'n in Paddington, or stop by our Nepalese student ambassador Bibidh's favourite - Awesome Parmigiana & Steakhouse in Fortitude Valley - rumour has it, they have the best thali and momos!
+Whether you’re a die hard goat fan or an amateur curry lover, there’s something on the menu for you at Brisbane’s Nepalese restaurants.
+Check out Himalayan Café in New Farm, Bishnu’s Himalayan Kitchen in Stafford Heights, and Kathmandu Newa Chhe'n in Paddington, or stop by our Nepalese student ambassador Bibidh's favourite - Awesome Parmigiana & Steakhouse in Fortitude Valley - rumour has it, they have the best thali and momos!

 Tip: All of these restaurants are BYO – you know what to do.

-Tip: Visit The Sangria Bar (behind Ole) Sunday-Thursday from 5-7pm for the Sunset Tapas special - enjoy 3 servings of tapas and one jug of Sangria for just $49 for 2 people.
+Tip: Visit The Sangria Bar (behind Ole) Monday - Thursday from 3-6pm for the Sunset Tapas special - enjoy 3 servings of tapas and one jug of Sangria for just $49 for 2 people.

-Dreaming of fresh chilli and basil, rice noodles and pho?
-Give yourself a dose of fresh Vietnamese at Vietnam House and The Vietnamese in Fortitude Valley, Little Saigon Grill in the city, Pho Hien Vuong Pasteur in Sunnybank, Pho An in Inala, Pho Queue in Annerley, Quan Thanh in West End, Mrs Luu's in various locations, Hello Please at South Bank, and District One in Fortitude Valley and at Eat Street Markets.
+Dreaming of fresh chilli and basil, rice noodles and some un-pho-gettable pho?
+Give yourself a dose of fresh Vietnamese at Vietnam House and The Vietnamese in Fortitude Valley, Little Saigon Grill and Pho City in the city, Pho Hien Vuong Pasteur in Sunnybank, Pho An in Inala, Pho Queue in Annerley, Quan Thanh in West End, Mrs Luu's in various locations, Hello Please at South Bank, and District One in Fortitude Valley and at Eat Street Markets.